rbergm/PostBOUND/docs/source/setup.rst

 .. tip::

     DuckDB does not provide any hinting functionality out-of-the-box.
-    Therefore, the setup creates a special version of DuckDB called `quacklab <https://github.com/rbergm/quacklab>`__, that adds basic hinting capabilities to DuckDB.
+    Therefore, the setup creates a special version of DuckDB called `quacklab <https://github.com/rbergm/quacklab>`_, that adds basic hinting capabilities to DuckDB.
     This is also the reason why the setup compiles DuckDB from source instead of using a binary distribution.

-Once the DuckDB compilation is completed, you can include the _duckdb_ executable in your *PATH* by sourcing the ``duckdb-load-env.sh`` script.
-Lastly, you can import popular benchmarks like JOB or Stats using the workload setup scripts:
+    Sadly, the official build system of the Python extension does not include the DuckDB binary itself.
+If you want to use the DuckDB CLI with hinting capabilities, you also need to compile quacklab in addition to quacklab-python.

 .. code-block:: bash

-    cd db-support/duckdb
+    source pb-venv/bin/activate  # make sure to activate the venv which contains quacklab cd db-support/duckdb
     ./duckdb-setup.sh
-    . ./duckdb-load-env.sh
-    ./workload-job-setup.sh  # this requires the duckdb executable to be on your PATH
+    ./workload-setup.py --workload imdb

 Docker Installation